input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 * STAKE_POOL_OPERATOR_SIGNING_KEY is the `cborHex` without the first 4 characters of _StakePoolSigningKey_ed25519_ key file.
 This is cold key, therefore this command is intented to be used on an offline machine.
 * PARTNER_CHAIN_SIGNING_KEY is hex of the ecdsa key created the first step of this guide, `secretSeed` field of the `key generate` output.
-* REGISTRATION_UTXO is a UTXO that SPO is able to spent when posting the message with signature.
+* REGISTRATION_UTXO is a UTXO that SPO is able to spend when posting the message with signature.
 It prevents replay attacks.

 The command outputs a JSON with following fields:
 * `spo_public_key` - derived from STAKE_POOL_OPERATOR_SIGNING_KEY